Source-Free Domain Adaptation for RGB-D Semantic Segmentation with Vision Transformers: Results

 \subsection{Datasets}

-We evaluate our method on two synthetic-to-real road scenes segmentation scenarios: (a) SYNTHIA-to-Cityscapes and (b) SELMA-to-Cityscapes.
-For the supervised initial training on source data we employed the widely used SYNTHIA dataset \cite{ros2016synthia} that contains 9400 total samples with a resolution 1280×760.
-Furthermore we made some tests also with the more recent SELMA dataset \cite{testolina2023selma}, that comprises 31k scenes with a resolution of 1280x640 in a wide range of different acquisition conditions.
-As target real world dataset we used Cityscapes \cite{cordts2016cityscapes}, that is the most common benchmark for 2D semantic segmentation in the driving environment.
+We evaluate our method on two synthetic-to-real road scene segmentation scenarios: (a) SYNTHIA-to-Cityscapes and (b) SELMA-to-Cityscapes.
+For the supervised pre-training on source data, we employed the widely used SYNTHIA dataset \cite{ros2016synthia} that contains 9400 total samples with a resolution of 1280×760.
+Furthermore, we made some tests also with the more recent SELMA dataset \cite{testolina2023selma}, which comprises 31k scenes with a resolution of 1280x640 in a wide range of different acquisition conditions.
+While well-known domain adaptation datasets like GTAV \cite{richter2016playing} (Synthetic) or BDD100K \cite{yu2020bdd100k} (Real) cannot be utilized in our approach due to the absence of depth maps, employing recently available datasets like SELMA offers a distinct advantage.
+The primary benefit lies in SELMA's provision of all the 19 classes present in Cityscapes, enabling a better matching between the datasets.
+As a target real-world dataset we used Cityscapes \cite{cordts2016cityscapes}, which is the most common benchmark for semantic segmentation in the driving environment.
 It includes 2975 training samples and 500 validation ones.
-Each image is provided with the associated depthmap computed with stereo vision, while the resolution is 2048×1024.
-Notice how the depthmaps are the result of a stereo matching algorithm and consequently presents many issues and artifacts, differently from the ones of SYNTHIA and SELMA, that contain ground truth data extracted from the rendering engine.
+Each image is provided with the associated depth map computed with stereo vision, while the resolution is 2048×1024.
+Notice that depth maps are the result of a stereo matching algorithm and consequently present many issues and artifacts, differently from the ones of SYNTHIA and SELMA, that contain ground truth data extracted from the rendering engine.
 This makes the domain adaptation task more challenging since it must adapt both from synthetic to real data and from ground truth depth to stereo vision data.